Shynixn/PetBlocks/docs/source/customizing/guialltags.rst

 The script tag
 ~~~~~~~~~~~~~~

-These are scripts for the gui items.
+The script tag allows to define multiple scripts to a GUI item in order to change the
+action when a user clicks on it.

 **config.yml**
 ::
+   script:
-   script: 'call-pet'
+    - 'call-pet'
+    - 'servercommand say Player <player> has called his/her pet.'

 ================================ ========================================================
 Tag                              Description
 ================================ ========================================================
 call-pet                         Calls the pet to the player.
+close-gui                        Goes back to the previous gui page or closes the gui
+connect-head-database            Connects the player to the HeadDatabase plugin if available
+disable-particles                Disables the pet particles
 disable-pet                      Disables the pet of the player
-close-gui                        Goes back to the previous gui page or closes the gui
+disable-sound                    Disables the pet sounds
+enable-particles                 Enables the pet particles
+enable-sound                     Enables the pet sounds
+launch-cannon                    Launches the pet like a cannon
 open-page <name>                 Opens the specified gui page.
 See wardrobe item
-scroll <x> 0                     Scrolls the gui page to the x axe
-print-suggest-heads-message      Sends the suggest head message to the player
+playercommand <command>          Executes a command with player level permission and replaces the <player> placeholder with the name of the clicking player
 print-custom-skin-message        Sends the custom skin message to the player
 print-rename-message             Sends the rename message to the player
-connect-head-database            Connects the player to the HeadDatabase plugin if available
+print-suggest-heads-message      Sends the suggest head message to the player
-launch-cannon                    Launches the pet like a cannon
-enable-sound                     Enables the pet sounds
-disable-sound                    Disables the pet sounds
-enable-particles                 Enables the pet particles
-disable-particles                Disables the pet particles
+scroll <x> 0                     Scrolls the gui page to the x axe
+servercommand <command>          Executes a command with console level permission and replaces the <player> placeholder with the name of the clicking player
 show-inventory <from> <to>       Opens the pet storage from the index <from> to <to>.
 ================================ ========================================================

-The hidden-on tag and blocked-on tag
+The show-on, hidden-on, allowed-on, blocked-on tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The difference between the hidden-on and blocked-on tag is that gui items get hidden entirely when using hidden-on.
-Only one condition has to match.
+These tags are being used to check for certain conditions and allow, block, show or hide the item when **1** of those conditions match.

 **config.yml**
 ::